Jackycrazy-mod/Project-Portfolio/arduino-iot/README.md

 <img width="1920" height="1080" alt="image4" src="https://github.com/user-attachments/assets/35d0b82a-87ac-46af-8cde-bdf4ddaf541c" />

 ## Note
 This was a team project.
-My personal contributions include: central hub embedded code, all hardware wiring, Python data retrieval script, project leadership, and system integration.
+My personal contributions include: central hub embedded code, all hardware wiring, Python data retrieval script.
 The BLE peripheral code and basic LCD example were contributed by my teammates.

 Some source code files are lost, but the core logic is preserved in the files above.